 Photo by Moe Penders

-Ess began conservatory pre-college studies at Mannes School of Music and received a Bachelor of Music degree in Composition from McGill University.
-They are currently a PhD Candidate in Composition at the University of California, San Diego where they also received a fully-funded Master of Arts and teach as an Associate Instructor and Teaching Assistant.
-Their primary teachers have included Marcos Balter, Michelle Lou, and Roger Reynolds.
+Ess began conservatory pre-college studies at Mannes School of Music (New York) and received a Bachelor of Music degree in Composition from McGill University (Montreal).
+They hold an MA/PhD from the University of California, San Diego where their primary teachers were Marcos Balter, Michelle Lou, and Roger Reynolds.

 Photo by Robbi Bui